Editor’s Note: This post was updated on November 23, 2018, for accuracy and comprehensiveness. It was originally published on May 3, 2017.

-First, people have different body composition goals.
-Second, some folks will have a different approach as you in managing their health goals.
+First, people have different health goals.
+Second, some folks will have a different approach in their diet choices.
 For instance, you might want to go low-carb and choose the ketogenic route, but not everyone can do this diet.
 Some folks are comfortable planning a week in advance and freezing neatly-labeled plastic containers every Sunday night.
-Others wing it every two or three days by shopping for produce in the middle of the week beside their weekend market trips.
+Others wing it every two or three days by grocery shopping for produce in the middle of the week beside their weekend market trips.

-Regardless of goals and dietary or fitness preferences in improving body composition, a workable meal plan should be in order.
-The ultimate goal is to avoid feeling frazzled the next time you have to think about your next meal and having to resort to a goal-busting junk meal (here’s looking at you, whole pizza).
+Regardless of goals and dietary or fitness preferences in improving body composition, a workable meal plan system is a must.
+The ultimate goal is to avoid feeling frazzled the next time you have to think about your next meal and having to resort to a goal-busting junk meal (here’s looking at you, freezer pizza).

 1. Identify what drives you to stick to a meal plan besides improving your body composition.

-It’s easy to give up prematurely on your meal plans if you’re not seeing any progress.
+Sticking to your meal plan if you’re not seeing any progress.
 Cutting a few pounds of fat doesn’t happen overnight and progress may not be noticeable early on.

 In order to keep motivation high, you need to identify other tangible reasons behind your goal, other than positive changes to your body composition.
 How about saving extra dollars from your weekly food budget?
-Or not having to think about what to make (or buy) for dinner that night??
-These are just examples of reasons that can motivate you in an instant to stick to your healthy choices, even when signs of body composition progress are not yet evident.
+Maybe you enjoy the time you spend together with your loved ones preparing a recipe?
+These are just examples of reasons that can motivate you in an instant to stick to your healthy choices, even when signs of progress are not yet evident.

 2. Have a well-stocked pantry.

-Sticking to a meal plan for the long haul can be made effortless with a well-stocked pantry.
+Sticking to a meal plan for the long haul can be made easier with a well-stocked pantry.

-Running out of lemon to whip out a quick dressing?
-Got no spices to boost flavors?
-All of these will likely lead to frustration.
-The more frustrated you become, the more likely you will give up planning for your meals.
+Run out of lemon to whip up a quick dressing?
+Don’t have any herbs on hand to boost flavors?
+All of these will likely lead to frustration, and likely cause you to give up planning for your meals.
 Make sure you keep a list of essential groceries whenever you go to the supermarket, to make sure you never run out.

 This list of staples may include eggs, your favorite protein, whole grains, yogurt, healthy oils, herbs and spices, butter, leafy greens, and a can of black beans.
 Having these ingredients on hand means you can quickly whip up a simple well-balanced meal when you’re short on time.

 3. Pick a day to cook up a batch or prep certain meal components.

-For many meal planners, the weekend is when the action happens.
+For many meal preppers, the weekend is when the action happens.
 Mornings are for grocery shopping while afternoons are dedicated to prepping and/or batch cooking.

 When it comes to batch cooking, you can prep and batch cook some components.
-For example, your roasted chicken on Sunday will go well with sandwiches on Monday and pasta on Tuesday.
+For example, your roasted chicken on Sunday can be cut up and used for sandwiches on Monday and pasta on Tuesday.
 As you cook up batches (or double batches if you like), the freezer will be your new best friend.
-There’s no use calling it a meal plan if you have to start from scratch every night.
+There’s no use calling it a meal plan if you have to start a recipe from scratch every night.